There's so much to see in Venice you can become overwhelmed. Before you despair here is the list of the 6 sights you absolutely must see.

 Want to do it yourself?
 Then my advice is to just get completely lost.
 Venice is the perfect city to do this.
 You'll be amazed at how many interesting places you discover.

 Also, make sure you explore Venice at night.
-Once night falls, the crowds melt away. lamps light up the streets and golden reflections dance upon the waters of the canals.
+Once night falls, the crowds melt away, lamps light up the streets and golden reflections dance upon the waters of the canals.

 Especially wonderful is exploring on a misty night, when sounds are deadened and the splish-splash of water and your own breathe is all you hear; it is on nights like this that you can feel the centuries, the ghosts of the past.
-If you to would like to meet the ghosts of Venice on a winter's night try this tour.
+If you to would like to meet these ghosts of Venice on a winter's night try this tour.

 These are the places I love.
 They are far less crowded and filled with authentically colorful Venetian life.
 I often just sit quietly soaking up the vibrant atmosphere of this the real Venice.